 At the end of the day, your Google reviews are doing one of two things: fueling business growth, trust, and visibility, or lighting a fire that is slowly burning your credibility.

 Local SEO is no longer about who has the most backlinks or the best keywords.
 It’s about having customers who trust you, and positive reviews are the clearest signal of trust you can get.
 The businesses winning the most traffic, leads, and conversions aren’t always the best in their industry, but they appear more trustworthy.
+Negative reviews, inappropriate reviews, and fake reviews must be addressed quickly to protect your business profile.

 If you want a high level of trust when customers search for your services, here’s what you need to do: